• Skip to primary navigation

 • And as much as I love it in the winter, it's also an excellent summer dessert because it's a no-bake, light and refreshing dessert.

-• If you wanted to add other desserts to serve with the grasshopper mousse pies, I'd go for something super chocolatey with a different texture, like a rich chocolate cake or these Triple Chocolate Biscotti.
+• If you'd like to add other desserts to serve with the grasshopper mousse pies, I'd go for something super chocolatey with a different texture, like a rich chocolate cake or these Triple Chocolate Biscotti.

 Making it Ahead and Storage